 Most shaken espresso drinks in the US are then topped with some type of milk.

-Why You’ll Love This Iced Shaken Espresso Recipe
+Why You’ll Love This Brown Sugar Oat Milk Shaken Espresso Starbucks Recipe

 Quick and easy to make!
 All you need to do is measure, shake, and enjoy!